sravansudeep/Lossless-Compression-Techniques/README.md

 # Projects
-This is a list of Projects I have done during my 2nd Year in College.
+Here is a list of projects I have done during my second year in college.

 ## 1. Wordle Solver
 ## 2. MineSweeper Clone